prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 # How much match history is needed for the EM metric to be a reliable classifier?

 When calibrating our ML model, we relied on matchup-averaged EM factors to make train/test point classificaitons.
 But how much match history do you need to determine if a risky strategy is likely optimal?
-It's unclear whether an EM factor computed after one match is likely to be reflective of the EM factor that would be obtained from 10+ matches.
+It's unclear whether an EM factor computed after one match is likely to be reflective of the average EM factor that would be obtained from 10+ matches.
 To address this, I considered matchup data from players who have played each other at least 15 times.

 I calculated the EM factor for each match in the matchup history.
 Afterwards, I calculated what the match-averaged EM factor was *as a function of the number of matches included in the average* (0-15).
 I could then compare these individual values to the 15-match-averged EM factor.
 This gives me a sense of how quickly the EM factors converged to their average value as the match history evolved between two players.
 I was most interested in determining how many matches it took for the average EM factor to converge to being the same sign (positive or negative) as the 15-match average.
 This is relevant since whether EM>0 determines the classification for each player in the ML model.